 As advised in the methodology, the PP will use a weighted usage rate.
 Because the calculations here are for one unit in use, the PP has applied a usage rate of 1.0.

-Therefore, for the baseline for one unit: Up,y = 1.0
+Therefore, for the baseline for one unit of CWP, the usage rate is assigned to be 1.0 (Up,y for one active unit of CWPs)

 As Up.y is assumed to change over time, for detailed estimates of Up,y over the crediting period, see the Emission Reduction calculation excel file.